Left-Wing Campaigns and the Race Against Biden

 I'd defend this guy if he was up 55, 45 in the polls, or if he was young and dynamic, or he had a great record on Afghanistan and with China and on Ukraine and staunch ally.

-He's cognitively challenged and embarrassing, and he's corrupt.
+They think he's got a bad record.
+He's He's cognitively challenging and embarrassing, and he's corrupt.

 So why would I go out and defend him anymore when he's behind in the polls of Donald Trump?